BUSINESS IN PASO ROBLES

 The City and its economic development partners provide a support network for business expansion and location in Paso Robles.
 Here are some of the related policies, programs and organizations that are behind this effort:

 Economic Development Strategy: A City policy to encourage manufacturing, tourism, retail sales and housing, plus facilitating the development review process.
-The Economic Development Strategy sets forth the goals, objectives and program in each of these areas.
+The Economic Strategy sets forth the goals, objectives and program in each of these areas.

 Economic Development Team: Staff representatives of Planning, Engineering, Building, and Emergency Services provide pre-application review for new developments at the convenience of potential applicants.
 This no fee review is designed to identify issues or challenges that may be associated with a development project and provides applicants with an opportunity to find design solutions.
 The Economic Development Team is committed to facilitating the development review process.